rizdaprasetya/Raw-Domain-Extension-Price/README.md

-# Raw Domain Prices
+# Raw Domain Prices Data Dump

-This Repo aim to provide visibility of information on Raw/Actual/At-Cost/Real domain extension prices.
+This repository aims to provide visibility of information on raw/actual/at-cost domain extension prices.
 Visit the pricing table here:

 - [Cloudflare TLDs domain pricing dump](./scrap-cloudflare-domain-pricing/cloudflare-domain-pricing-dump.csv) from Cloudflare registrar API.
 Updated (Apr 2024).
 Checkout [that folder](./scrap-cloudflare-domain-pricing/) to learn more.

-Might be useful for:
+This might be useful for:

-- To make sure we are not overcharged by Domain Registry service providers we are using.
+- Ensuring we are not overcharged by domain registry service providers we are using.
-- To roughly know how much Domain Registry is marking up prices.
+- Roughly estimating how much domain registries mark up prices.
-- To roughly know which domain extension is most cost effective
+- Identifying which domain extension is the most cost-effective.
-- etc
+- And more.

-Domain prices are so obsecured, we can hardly find what is the real price of a domain.
-Domain registry service providers make it worse by sometimes using bait-and-switch strategy offering cheap 1st year registration, then jacking up the price beyond the real price.
-It's time for us to really know (or atleast approximate) how much we should be paying for.
+Domain prices are so obscured; we can hardly find the real price of a domain.
+Domain registry service providers make it worse by sometimes using a bait-and-switch strategy, offering cheap first-year registration, then jacking up the price beyond the actual cost.
+It's time for us to really know (or at least approximate) how much we should be paying for.

-# Embedded Raw Domain Extension Price Table
+# Embedded Raw Domain Extension Price Table Dump

->**Note**: This embedded table is manually [converted to markdown](https://www.convertcsv.com/csv-to-markdown.htm) format from [Cloudflare TLDs domain pricing dump](./scrap-cloudflare-domain-pricing/cloudflare-domain-pricing-dump.csv) and may forgot to be updated to reflect the original file.
-Price is in USD, for annual period.
+> **Note**: This embedded table is manually [converted to markdown](https://www.convertcsv.com/csv-to-markdown.htm) format from [Cloudflare TLDs domain pricing dump](./scrap-cloudflare-domain-pricing/cloudflare-domain-pricing-dump.csv) and may forget to be updated to reflect the original file.
+Prices are in USD, for an annual period.

 |tld_name     |renewal_price_usd|registration_price_usd|
 |-------------|-----------------|----------------------|